Paul Pogba: Style of play

-Primarily a central midfielder, although he is also capable of playing on the left flank, in a holding role, as a deep-lying playmaker, in a box-to-box role, or even as an attacking midfielder, Pogba was described by Manchester United as a "powerful, skilful, and creative" player who has "an eye for goal and a penchant for the spectacular."
-He is also capable of playing as an offensive–minded central midfielder, who will often drift out wide, known as the "mezzala" role in Italy.
-During his time in Italy, he gained the nicknames Il Polpo Paul ("Paul the Octopus") for his long legs that look like tentacles during tackling or running and "Pogboom" for his explosive playing style and energy on the pitch.
-A large, quick, hard-working and physically strong player, he excels in the air and is also known for his stamina, as well as his powerful and accurate striking ability from distance; he has also drawn praise for his finesse, technique, flair and dribbling skills, as well as his ability to hold up the ball.
-His characteristics and playing role in midfield initially led him to be compared with former France international Patrick Vieira in his youth.
-He is also known for his ability to make forward surging runs from deeper areas of the pitch.
+Pogba primarily plays as a central midfielder.
+He can also play as a deep-lying playmaker or as an attacking midfielder.
+Pogba was described by Manchester United as a "powerful, skilful, and creative" player who has "an eye for goal and a penchant for the spectacular."
+He can also play as an offensive-minded central midfielder that often drifts out wide, known as the "mezzala" role in Italy.
+During his time in Italy, he gained the nicknames Il Polpo Paul ("Paul the Octopus") for his long legs that look like tentacles and "Pogboom" for his explosive pace and energy on the pitch.
+A quick, hardworking, and physically strong player, he possesses good aerial abilities, good passing, and good vision.
+He is also known for his powerful and accurate shots from distance.
+He has often been compared with former France international Patrick Vieira in his youth.
+He is also known for his ability to make forward runs from deeper areas of the pitch.

-During his final season with Juventus, Pogba was deployed in a more advanced and creative midfield role rather than in his usual box-to-box role, which saw him gain more time on the ball, and he excelled as the team's main playmaker, due to his vision and passing range; his performances in this role saw him develop from a promising youngster into one of the best and most complete midfielders in the world.
-Upon Pogba's departure from Juventus in 2016, his former teammate Gianluigi Buffon compared him to French former playmakers Michel Platini and Zinedine Zidane, and also praised his ability, leadership, work-rate and attitude, both on the pitch and in training, stating that he "...is a tremendous warrior on the pitch but also has so much talent.
+During his final season with Juventus, Pogba was played as an advanced midfielder, which saw him gain more ball possession and allowed him to function as the team's main playmaker; his performances in this role saw him develop from a promising youngster into one of the best midfielders in the world.
+Upon Pogba's departure from Juventus in 2016, his former teammate Gianluigi Buffon compared him to former French playmakers Michel Platini and Zinedine Zidane and also praised his leadership and hard work, both on the pitch and in training, stating that he "...is a tremendous warrior on the pitch but also has so much talent.
 His control of the ball and the way he can swiftly change the play from defence to attack is special."
 Pogba is also an effective free kick and penalty taker.
-Despite his talent, however, he has been accused of being inconsistent by certain pundits.
+Despite his talent, he has been accused of being inconsistent.
 Moreover, he has also struggled with injuries during his time with Manchester United.